Herve-2476/OpenClassRoomsProject_13/README.md

 ### Configuration

 First of all you have to create a remote repository on your Github account of your local repository.
 Then go to your Heroku account and create a new app with the button `new`.
 You have to retrieve also your heroku token.
 You can do that via the CLI of Heroku (heroku login, heroku auth:token).
 Then go to your Circleci account and link it to your Github account.
-Follow your remote repository with the button `Set up project`.
+Follow your remote repository with the button `Set up project`.For the following you also need a valid django secret key, you can generate one with this command on the terminal :
+- python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'

 The important point now is to set the environment variables in Circleci.
 Select the button `Project Settings` and add the following environment variables.

-- DJANGO_SECRET_KEY = A valid django key, different from the one in the settings.py file
+- DJANGO_SECRET_KEY = A valid django secret key, different from the one in the settings.py file
 - DOCKER_PASS = Your password of your Docker account
 - DOCKER_USER = Your username of your Docker account
 - HEROKU_API_KEY = You find this key on you Heroku account